St Antony's College, Oxford

-St Antony's College is one of the constituent colleges of the University of Oxford in England.
+St Antony's College is a constituent college of the University of Oxford in England.
 Founded in 1950 as the result of the gift of French merchant Sir Antonin Besse of Aden, St Antony's specialises in international relations, economics, politics, and area studies relative to Europe, Russia, former Soviet states, Latin America, the Middle East, Africa, Japan, China, and South and South East Asia.

 The college is located in North Oxford, with Woodstock Road to the west, Bevington Road to the south and Winchester Road to the east.
-St Antony's had a financial endowment of £55.1m as of 2021.
-Formerly a men's college, it has been coeducational since 1962.
+St Antony's had a financial endowment of £55.1 million as of 2021.
+Formerly a men's college, it has been co-educational since 1962.

 History

 St Antony's was founded in 1950 as the result of the gift of Sir Antonin Besse of Aden, a merchant of French descent.

 In 1947, Besse was considering giving around £2 million to the University of Oxford to found a new college.
 Ultimately, on the advice of his solicitor, R Clyde, who had attended New College, Besse decided to go ahead with the plan and permitted Clyde to approach the university with the offer.
 The university was initially unreceptive to the offer, and recommended that Besse instead devote his funds to improving the finances of some of the poorer existing colleges.
-Eventually Besse acquiesced, contributing a total of £250,000 in varied amounts to the following colleges: Keble, Worcester, St Peter's, Wadham, Exeter, Pembroke, Lincoln and St Edmund Hall.
+Eventually Besse acquiesced, contributing a total of £250,000 in varied amounts to Keble, Worcester, St Peter's, Wadham, Exeter, Pembroke, Lincoln and St Edmund Hall.
 After this large contribution, the university decided to reconsider Besse's offer to help found a new college and, recognising the need to provide for the growing number of postgraduate students coming to Oxford, gave the venture their blessing; and in 1948, Besse signed a deed of trust appointing the college's first trustees.

 The attention of the university then turned to providing the new college, by then called St Antony's, with a permanent home.
 Ripon Hall was initially considered as a good option for a building in which to house the college, but its owners refused to sell, forcing the university to continue its search for premises.
 They looked at several properties in quick succession, including Youlbury, the Wytham Abbey estate, and Manchester College, which was known to be in financial difficulties and which might thus consider the sale of its 19th-century Mansfield Road buildings.
 None of these options proved tenable, and the college began to look elsewhere.
 It is said that Besse became very frustrated with the university and its apparent lack of interest in his project at this point, and almost gave up any hope of its completion.
 However the college finally acquired its current premises at 62 Woodstock Road in 1950.